jferas/WebScopeSpeaker/README.md

 ## Usage

-Go to `http://localhost:3000/` to see it in action.
+Go to `http://localhost:3000/` to see it in action locally on your development machine.

 Enter the name of a Periscope user who is currently broadcasting live, wait for the app to connect to the chat servers, and then listen to the incoming chat messages from the broadcast.